Top 10 Horror Movies of all time

 Here are our picks for best horror movie scripts (shooting).
 This roughly translated means the horror movies we felt had the best character development, unique way the plot was driven, social significance and other such writing justification.
 If you think we got this list wrong, please comment.
 Also, we are going to be running a series of these best horror movies lists until Halloween, so check back to see what we come up with.

 Please remember we are looking at the script here not what the actors did or how well makeup looked or even the setting or direction.
 It is true that these may not be the best overall horror movies of all time.
 We are saying we feel these are the best written horror movie scripts.
-Plus we get to give a shout out to the under appreciated writers.
-If you'd like to add something, or if you think we got something wrong, let us know in Discuss this list!
-Also if you liked the list pass it around
+This article has been moved from our old html site.
+Please comment below if you agree or disagree.

 1. Psycho (1960)